 For an individual under an international arrest warrant, there are significant legal consequences:

-2. Travel restrictions: every trip carries the risk of detention.
+- Travel restrictions: All international flights carry the risk of detention for individuals with a warrant.
 An individual under such an order can be stopped at international airports or border checkpoints where Interpol’s database checks are conducted.

 Where can you fly with an exit permit?

-Flying with an active arrest warrant, even for minor offenses, can lead to serious potential problems.
+Flying with an outstanding warrant, even for minor offenses, can lead to serious potential problems.
 An arrest warrant issued by one country can be grounds for detention in another if you cross its borders.

 Traveling within the country doesn’t pose additional risks since the arrest warrant was issued at an international level, and its enforcement outside of the issuing country is limited.
-However, if the warrant is accompanied by a domestic (federal or local) arrest warrant, moving around within the country could also be restricted.
+However, if the warrant is accompanied by a domestic (federal or local) arrest warrant, flying domestically could also be restricted.
 For example, if you’re wanted by national authorities, you could be detained at any airport or train station during document checks.

-Traveling internationally with an arrest warrant is quite risky, as many countries cooperate within Interpol and have extradition agreements.
-When someone with an arrest warrant crosses the border of a country that collaborates with the issuing state, they can be detained and handed over for further consideration regarding extradition.
+Traveling internationally with an active warrant is quite risky, as many countries cooperate with Interpol and have extradition agreements.
+When someone with an existing warrant crosses the border of a country that collaborates with the issuing state, they can be detained and handed over for further consideration regarding extradition.

 Some countries don’t have extradition agreements, so you can feel relatively safe in them.
-Among these countries are the UAE, Israel, Bhutan, Saudi Arabia, Russia, China, Venezuela, and many others.
+These countries include the UAE, Israel, Bhutan, Saudi Arabia, Russia, China, Venezuela, and many others.

 When entering a country with a high level of cooperation with Interpol, border control may request information from international databases and identify any outstanding warrants.
-This could lead to immediate detention.
+This could lead to immediate detention to ensure passenger safety when traveling.
 However, even if your final destination is a country without extradition agreements, transiting through other countries could result in arrest and deportation.

-So, for domestic flights, having a warrant may not cause legal issues.
-However, for international flights, it’s better to consult with the airline and local law enforcement in advance regarding the possibility of entering your destination.
+So, for domestic flights, having a bench or felony warrant may not cause legal issues.
+However, the security procedures for traveling internationally involve warrant checks through national databases, so it’s better to consult with the airline and local law enforcement in advance regarding the possibility of entering your destination.

 Who can’t fly with an order?